zzzprojects/learn-orm/tutorials/vb-net/basic-controls.md

 ---
-PermaID: 100035
+PermaID: 100036
 Name: Basic Controls
 ---

 # Basic Controls

 VB.NET Controls are the pillars that help in creating GUI Based Applications in VB.Net quickly and easily.
+Windows Forms contains a variety of controls that you can add to forms: controls that display text boxes, buttons, drop-down boxes, radio buttons, and even Web pages.

  - Controls are objects that are contained within form objects.
  - Each type of control has its own set of properties, methods, and events that make it suitable for a particular purpose.